What Does It Mean to "Spark Joy"?

 If the clothing only performs well when I stand up straight in front of a mirror, what good is it?
 I want to bend over and pick something off the floor without flashing any cleavage, or reach over my head without flashing my torso.
 I want to walk, sit, or get in and out of the car comfortably.
 My clothing is appropriate for the places I go and the things I do.

-There's a bonus benefit to applying these concepts: an old prom dress or cheerleader outfit isn't going to make the cut.
-It's easier to bypass all the nostalgia surrounding these outfits if you imagine yourself actually wearing them today, or passing them on to your daughter for anything other than a Halloween costume.
+There's a bonus benefit to applying these concepts: an old prom dress or your 90's baggy jeans aren't going to make the cut.
+It's easier to bypass all the nostalgia surrounding these outfits if you imagine yourself actually wearing them today, or passing them on to anyone for anything other than a theater costume.

 I also think these principles can apply not just to clothing, but to most kitchen items, linens, and furniture.
 Even to hobbies.
 (Does this hobby make me want to take care and do my best?
 Is this activity relaxing or frustrating?
 Is it worth the effort to get out all the tools and clean them up afterwards?
 Would I enjoy doing it every day if I could?)